The Dog Tale is reader-supported. We may earn a commission if you buy something through our site; this doesn’t change our recommendations.

-As you can see in the images above, feeding our 6-pound Yorkie, Max, will cost less, just $2.87 per day (or about $1.44 per meal) once discounts end.
+Feeding our 6-pound Yorkie, Max, will cost less, just $2.87 per day (or about $1.44 per meal) once discounts end.
 We noticed the therapeutic meals cost slightly more; for our Yorkie the Lean & Mean Vension meal cost $3.04 per day.

 As usual, large dogs will cost substantially more to feed, approximately $7 to $10 per day depending on their size.
 But since larger breeds tend to suffer from muscle, bone, and joint deterioration more than small breeds, they stand to benefit even more from eating nutritious, organic food.